MrGauz/BirthdaysBot/README.md

 ## Why, even?

-Primarily, because [Google Calendar users can't enable notifications for Birthdays calendar](https://support.google.com/calendar/thread/1699815?hl=en&msgid=1714805).
+Primarily, because [Google Calendar users can't enable notifications for birthdays calendar](https://support.google.com/calendar/thread/1699815?hl=en&msgid=1714805).
 Don't ask yourself why a multi-trillion dollar corporation doesn't give this option to its users.
 You will not know.

 ## How do I use the bot?

 Quite easily.
 Just send an `.ics` file to the bot.

-Keep in mind: the bot itself provides no interface for interacting with Birthday information.
-If you want to change something, be it someone's name, date of birth *(who knows, you do you)*, or you want to add new Birhdays, do the changes in the calendar.
+Keep in mind: the bot itself provides no interface for interacting with birthday information.
+If you want to change something, be it someone's name, date of birth *(who knows, you do you)*, or you want to add new birhdays, do the changes in the calendar.

-First, change or add info in the calendar.
+First, replace or add info in the calendar.
 Then export the calendar.
-Then re-upload the `.ics` file to the bot.
+Then reupload the `.ics` file to the bot.

 ## How do I get the ICS file?